agentm/project-m36/docs/server_mode.markdown

 ## Connecting an Interactive Client

-To start an interactive session with the server, run ```cabal run tutd -- --database mydbname --hostname 127.0.0.1```.
+To start an interactive session with the server, run ```cabal run tutd -- --database mydbname --host 127.0.0.1```.
 This will open a TutorialD shell to the remote database and should operate exactly like a local session.
 Note that the import and export functions import and export from/to the client host's filesystem.
 There is currently no function to import or export from/to the server host's filesystem.

 ## Connecting a Haskell Client